-Papa Pals offer tech help for older adults and families
+Papa Pals offer tech help for older adults

 You’re never too old to learn something new, even technology.
 Seniors and technology aren’t as mismatched as you might imagine.
 Many seniors today learn how to use technology, navigating the internet and connecting on Facebook — and even TikTok — as seamlessly as younger generations.

 A 2019 study from Pew Research about seniors and technology use found that 73% of adults ages 65 and older use the internet.
 That number is up from just 14% in 2000.
 Plus, 53% of Americans 65 and older own a smartphone.

 Seniors and technology

 Use a simple step-by-step process when you’re providing tech help, and you’ll find anyone can learn to use technology in no time.